wallnerryan/vagrantspice/README.md

 Future Statement
 ----------------
 The project currently is serving as Vagrantfile abstraction.
-We hope that in the future Vagrant might have a framework to ensure the providers have common parameters making this kind of endeavor obsolete.
-Otherwise, the focus here will be to ensure there is complete abstraction to allow for complete customization if needed.
-The work here could be bundled into a Vagrant plugin as well.
+You can think of it as bringing structure to something that through a domain specific language was unstructured but very powerful.
+The downside is that it is currently a layer above Vagrant which can make it difficult to troubleshoot with standard Vagrant knowledge.
+Let's see where this goes!

 Notes
 -----